makrai/notes/mohammed-23-value-nietshe.md

 # 1 Intro

-* humanistic archetypes of freedom, creativity, self-preservation, etc. upon
+* humanistic archetypes of freedom, creativity, self-preservation, etc
-  * religious beliefs and concerns about nature and the environment.
-At other
+  * religious beliefs and concerns about nature and the environment
-* SemEval 2023 ValueEval task (Kiesel+ 2023), we seek to explore the
+* SemEval 2023 ValueEval task (Kiesel+ 2023)
   * we: Decision Trees, Logistic Regression, Support Vector Machines, and Random Forest in the extraction of implicit themes within the liter; Python
 * With the problem being of multi-label nature and the SemEval2023 dataset as